rtCamp/psat-demos/README.md

 ### **Single Sign-On - Cross-Domain Single Sign-On**

 This demo showcases a basic implementation of a Single Sign-On (SSO) scenario where third-party cookies are used to share login information across different domains.

 **Domains Used:**

-* **domain-aaa.com** - The first party domain using the third party service.
+* **domain-aaa.com** - The first-party domain using the third-party service.
-* **domain-bbb.com** - Another first party domain using the third party service.
+* **domain-bbb.com** - Another first-party domain using the third-party service.
 * **domain-ccc.com** - The third-party single sign-on service.

 **Sequence Diagram**